Rising-Stars-by-Sunshine/Stats_201_AlbertLi/results/README.md

 - distilRoberta-financial-sentiment: 0.351832
 ---

 Using 0.80 as a measurement for acceptable performance, the accuracy above indicates that the models have subpar performance on the r/WallStreetBets dataset.
-This indicates that these models are also unable to accurately predict Generation Z sentiments.
+This indicates that these models are also unable to accurately predict Generation Z sentiments, confirming my first research question.

 ### Average Sequence Length
 ![Sequence Length](./sequence-length.png)